mitchell/sys-mgmt/README.md

-  reboot, re     makes the system reboot regui, rg      restart the userspace on macOS, restart DM on Linux suspend, ss    puts the system in a suspended state serve, sv      serves the current direction on localhost:9292 help, h        shows this menu
+  reboot, re     makes the system reboot regui, rg      restart the userspace on macOS, restart DM on Linux suspend, ss    puts the system in a suspended state lock, lk       locks the system serve, sv      serves the current direction on localhost:9292 help, h        shows this menu

 arguments:
   -h, --help       print this menu
   -v, --version    print version of mgmt
+  -p, --port       (only for serve command) choose what port to host on
 ```